cartesi/experiments/src/pages/cartezcash.md

-CarteZcash takes parts of the [Zebra](https://github.com/ZcashFoundation/zebra) Zcash client and uses them to build a mini version of the protocol called we call [TinyCash](./tiny-cash/).
+CarteZcash takes parts of the [Zebra](https://github.com/ZcashFoundation/zebra) Zcash client and uses them to build a mini version of the protocol called we call.
 This is similar to how Optimism uses [minigeth](https://github.com/ethereum-optimism/minigeth) for the Ethereum state transition.